 When doing this exercise with my wife and her blog, Happily Exhausted, she decided on option 3.
 She had two primary focuses — motherhood and homeschooling.
-Though you can find both topics in the other topic they don’t logically fit together.
-Her solution was to just focus on homeschooling and work to weave motherhood more to homeschooling.
+Though you can find both topics in the other topic, they don’t logically fit together.
+Her solution was to just focus on homeschooling and work to weave motherhood more into homeschooling.

 QUESTION 2: What’s your website’s core offering to your visitors?

-Once you have your website’s focus, you need to ask what core offering does it provide.
+Once you have your website’s focus, you need to ask what core offering it provides.
 An easy way to determine your core offering is to ask three questions:

 - What’s the #1 thing your visitors are using your website for?